Indigenous Health Network

 Chronic Disease Management & Prevention

-To support these priorities, the IHN engaged in a variety of activities during 2016-17 including:
+To support these priorities, the IHN engaged in a variety of activities from 2016-19 including:

 In partnership with Fort Erie Native Friendship Centre, Indigenous Diabetes Health Circle (formerly SOADI) and other IHN organizations, De dwa da dehs nye>s Aboriginal Health Centre (DAHC) led the development of a plan to broaden access to mental health services, patient navigation, primary care, and traditional healing in Niagara.
 Support for a Niagara-based adult mental health case manager and the enhancement and coordination of an outreach program model in Niagara was approved by the LHIN Board in December 2016.